Upward Bound Program

 Upward Bound is a federally funded program that provides eligible students with academic support services and activities that will enhance their academic skills, thereby ensuring that these students will complete high school and enroll in and complete programs of post-secondary education.

-The Upward Bound Program at James Sprunt Community College has a director, coordinator, two pre-college advisers, part-time instructors and tutors, program assistant and a technology assistant who provide an array of academic, educational and career support.
+The Upward Bound Program at James Sprunt Community College has a director, coordinator, two pre-college advisers, part-time instructors and tutors, and an administrative assistant who provide an array of academic, educational and career support.

 - Academic instruction in Math through pre-calculus, English, Spanish, Science and Science Lab.

 - Academic advice and assistance in secondary school course selection.

 - Assistance in preparing for college entrance examinations.

 - Guidance in secondary school reentry and entry to programs of post-secondary education.